PA Program FAQs

 What distance are the required clinical rotation sites from the FDU PA Program?

-All required clinical rotation sites are within a 50-mile radius of the FDU PA Program.
+All required clinical rotation sites are within a 60-mile radius of the FDU PA Program.
 As part of the PA Program, PA students regularly travel off campus to clinical affiliate sites for supervised clinical practice experiences throughout the northern New Jersey and metropolitan New York areas.
 For this reason, it is essential that students have regular, on-demand access to transportation to complete the supervised clinical practice experiences, which are integral components of the curriculum of the PA Program.

 What are your NCCPA board pass rates?

-With the anticipated graduation of our first class in May 2024, we will be posting our NCCPA PANCE Rate Summary Report to the program website.
 For more information, please visit the PA Program Mission, Goals, and Outcomes section of our website.

 What is the rate of attrition of the FDU PA Program?

-With the anticipated graduation of our first class in May 2024, we will be posting our attrition data to the program website.
 For more information, please visit the PA Program Mission, Goals, and Outcomes section of our website.

 What is the program’s accreditation status?